cwfroom/VideoQuery/Readme.md

 ﻿CS576 Project

-Copy database_videos (correct misspelling) and query_video into "Resources" folder.
+Upzip and copy database_videos (fix typo) and query_videos into "Resources" folder.